The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: The Dynamic Entropy Control TTA Algorithm

-To ameliorate the over-certainty phenomenon, we introduce certainty distillation (\texttt{CD}) (Algorithm \ref{alg:cd_actual_algo}).
-The \texttt{CD} algorithm employs a novel adaptation technique to strategically manipulate model certainty to the unknown to improve calibration. \texttt{CD} refines the model's certainty levels, aligning them more closely with its actual accuracy, by selectively adjusting the temperature parameter during the distillation process.
-This is achieved without directly altering ground truth labels, instead focusing on the tempering of logits through temperature adjustments.
-The algorithm employs a two-model approach, using a teacher model to guide the calibration of a student model, with an emphasis on preventing over-certainty and achieving better model calibration.
+To ameliorate the over-certainty phenomenon, we introduce Dynamic Entropy Control (\texttt{DEC}) (Algorithm \ref{alg:cd_actual_algo}).
+DEC refines the model's certainty levels, aligning them more closely with its actual accuracy, by selectively adjusting the temperature parameter during the pseudo-labeling process (line 6).
+This is achieved without directly altering ground truth labels, instead focusing on the tempering of logits through temperature adjustments. {Our approach can be implemented using a single model which alternates weights.
+To facilitate understanding, we explain our algorithm as if it uses two distinct models}: the teacher and the student.
+The ``teacher'' model, $f_{te}$, is simply our backbone before any adaptation.
+The ``student'' model, $f_{s}$, is the model that is adapted.